And I passed by thee, and saw thee:

 And you shall be holy unto me: for I the LORD am holy,

 and have separated you from other people,

 that you should be mine.

 Leviticus 20, 26

 The Old Testament frequently depicts Israel as God’s bride, who is expected to be pure and chaste in her nuptial relationship with Him: faithful and loving.
 As the virgin bride of YHWH, nothing more is required of her than to place all her hope (hasah) and trust (galal) in her husband in a spirit of “steadfast love” which all the six aspects of faith embrace in Judaism.
-It is God who espouses Israel, removing her from her lowly origin, her fornication and prostitution, and purifying her to be His worthy spouse.
+It is God who espouses Israel and removes her from her lowly origin, her fornication and prostitution, purifying her to be His worthy spouse.

 Jeremiah 31, 31-33

 And in the sixth month, the angel Gabriel was sent from God